kristinemlarson/gnssIR_python/README.md

 When I get a chance, I will be adding a RH dot correction which is needed for tides.
 Again, this effect can be ignored for snow/ice reflections.

-I recently added another code (rinex2snr.py) that allows the user to make the input files for the gnssIR_lomb.py code.
-I call these the SNR files.
-These are created from RINEX files.
-RINEX is the standard format for GPS/GNSS files.

-A simple refraction error correction has been added.
+A simple refraction error correction has been added to gnssIR_lomb.py.

 July 2, 2019
-I have added another code (wrapper_quickLook.py) that will give you a "quick and dirty" evaluation of a single site.
-It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at one of three archive (unavco,sopac, and sonel).
+I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of the data for a single site.
+It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at one of three main archives (UNAVCO, SOPAC, and SONEL).

+September 13, 2019
+gnssIR_lomb.py will now attempt to make a SNR file for you if one does not exist on your machine.

 WARNING: These codes do not calculate soil moisture.

 # Installing the code

-You need to define three environment variables:
+You need to define (at least) three environment variables:

 * EXE = where the Fortran translator executables will live.
-Also the code that translates certain RINEX files is needed and will be stored in this directory.
+Also the code that translates certain kinds of RINEX files is needed and will be stored in this directory.
 I do not control these codes - but they are very important modules in the GPS/GNSS communities.